Private Utility Locating

 Private vs. Public Utility Locating Companies

-Public utilities typically end at the street, while private utilities are between the meter and the building.
-Texas811 will not mark private or non-member utilities.
-If you have a curbside meter, your property may also not get marked.
-Other underground utilities that generally are not marked can include: sewer lines, private lighting, sprinkler systems, fire mains, secondary electric lines to detached garages, pools, and septic lines.
+Understanding the difference between public and private utilities can be crucial when it comes to underground locating.
+Public utility services are those that end at the street, while private utilities are located between the meter and the building.
+It is important to note that Texas811 will not mark private or non-member utilities, which means that if you have a curbside meter or private utility lines, your property may not be marked for excavation.
+Other underground utilities that are generally not marked include sewer lines, private lighting, sprinkler systems, fire mains, secondary electric lines to detached garages, pools, and septic lines.

 Frequently Asked Questions